timekit-io/booking-js/README.md

   calendar:                 '',   // Your Timekit calendar ID that bookings should end up in

   // Optional
-  targetEl:                 '#bookingjs', // Which element should we the library load into
+  targetEl:                 '#hourwidget', // Which element should we the library load into
   name:                     '',   // Display name to show in the header and timezone helper
   avatar:                   '',   // Provide an image URL for a circular image avatar
   autoload:                 true, // Auto initialization if config object is found on window var